So, Why do you go Eel fishing - by John Davis

 Most of the time you will probably be the only one specifically targeting eels on your chosen water, probably others may have done it before you, but hopefully not.

 It is however a good feeling sitting back, waiting for that first bit of action, knowing that you’re doing something a little different from the rest of the crowd.
+My own enthusiasm in fishing for eels is even more increased as the eel is now the only fish available to freshwater anglers with any kind of mystery.

 Not only are they so unlike any other fish, you can never truly know the size of the eel that may grace your net.
 The chances are that the eel you could catch has most likely never been caught before, or will do so ever again, all add up to the fascination of fishing for this amazing fish.